bxdoan/bxdoan/README.md

 <div align="center">

-> The two most important days in your life are the day you are born and the day you find out why.
+> Whatever you lose, you’ll find it again.
+But what you throw away you’ll never get back.

-> — Mark Twain —
+> — Himura Kenshin —

 </div>